History of the Jews in Milwaukee: 19th Century

 Congregation Emanu-El B'ne Jeshurun, the first synagogue in Wisconsin, was founded as Congregation Imanu-Al in Milwaukee in 1850.
 Two other congregations, Ahavath Emunah (1854) and Anshe Emeth (1855) would later merge into it.
 During the 1860s, the majority of services were conducted in German with a few rare ones held in English.
 Plenty of the Jewish immigrants were atheists or secular: in 1859, only 50% of the families in Milwaukee belonged to the congregation.
-Most of the German Jews in Milwaukee practiced Reformed Judaism, while the Jews from Eastern Europe practiced Orthodox Judaism.
+Most of the German Jews in Milwaukee practiced Reform Judaism, while the Jews from Eastern Europe practiced Orthodox Judaism.

 Due to an influx of immigrants from Central Europe fleeing discrimination, poverty and pogroms, the Jewish community increased from 70 families in 1850 to 2,074 in 1875.
 Russian Jews were an estimated 39% of the city's Jewish population.
 Most German-speaking Jews settled in the downtown and East Side regions of Milwaukee.

 Jews dominated the city's clothing and footwear manufacturing.
 Of the fourteen merchant tailors and clothiers in Milwaukee in 1862, five were Jewish-owned and operated.
 By 1895, nearly all of Milwaukee's clothing factories were Jewish-owned.
 Many charitable and fraternal organizations were also established during the 1800s, such as the B'nai B'rith fraternal organization, the Milwaukee Jewish Mission and the Jewish Alliance School.
-Multiple relief organizations were created to aid destitute veterans and their families after the Civil War.
-The Settlement Cook Book was compiled by Lizzie Kander in 1891 to raise funds for the Settlement House, a community center for children and adults.
+Multiple relief organizations were created to aid destitute veterans and their families after the American Civil War.
+The Settlement Cook Book was compiled by Lizzie Kander in 1901 to raise funds for the "The Settlement", a community center for children and adults.